MorphTheMoth/Stella-Sora-Combat-Logger/readme.md

 ## Installation

-- download `winhttp.dll` from the releases tab
+- Download the latest version of `stellaCombatLogger.dll` from the releases tab https://github.com/MorphTheMoth/Stella-Sora-Combat-Logger/releases
-- put `winhttp.dll` in the game folder
-- go to %localappdata%
+- Go to %localappdata%
 - `git clone https://github.com/AutumnVN/StellaSoraData/`, or download it as a .zip, and place it there
+- Download the latest version of `stellaDllInjector.exe` https://github.com/MorphTheMoth/StellaSora-Injector/releases
+- Put the 2 in the same folder, open a command prompt and navigate to that folder
+- Run `stellaDllInjector.exe stellaCombatLogger.dll` before you open the game
+- Open the game

 ## Usage

-once the program runs, it will create a folder in `/AppData/Local/Stella Sora Combat Logger`, the log file is created there, and there's also a config file to select which logs you want.
+Once the program runs, it will create a folder in `/AppData/Local/Stella Sora Combat Logger`.
+The log file is created there, there's also a config file to select which logs you want.

 ## Build from source